metio/terraform-provider-k8s/docs/resources/kustomize_toolkit_fluxcd_io_kustomization_v1beta1.md

 Optional:

 - `from` (String) From contains a JSON-pointer value that references a location within the target document where the operation is performed.
 The meaning of the value depends on the value of Op, and is NOT taken into account by all operations.
-- `value` (Map of String) Value contains a valid JSON structure.
+- `value` (Dynamic) Value contains a valid JSON structure.
 The meaning of the value depends on the value of Op, and is NOT taken into account by all operations.

 <a id="nestedatt--spec--patches_json6902--target"></a>